anticdimi/CloSe/docs/dataset.md

 2. ***Twindom*** : [Twindom scans](https://web.twindom.com/)
 3. ***AXYZ*** : [AXYZ scans](https://secure.axyz-design.com/en/shop/)

+## Experiments on the Datasets

+To run your training and evaluation experiments on the provided datasets or on your custom datasets, you need to keep a file which specifies the data partition you would like to use.

+An example split file for CloSe-Di, that should reside in `/data/split_closedi.npz`,  is provided in [the link](https://nextcloud.mpi-klsb.mpg.de/index.php/s/HSWYzTreszKqf5Y).

 ## Disclaimer

 If you are using our dataset for your research, please cite our paper:

 ```bibtex
 @inproceedings{antic2024close,
     title = {CloSe: A 3D Clothing Segmentation Dataset and Model},